Alfresco/docs-alfresco/digital-workspace/latest/develop/introduction.md

 title: Introducing ADW
 ---

-The Alfresco Digital Workspace (alias ADW) is the general-purpose application developed and provided by Alfresco to all the customers and partners.
-ADW is supported and enhanced through regular releases and it supports content use cases as well as content-centric process use cases.
+The Alfresco Digital Workspace (ADW) is the general-purpose application developed and provided by Alfresco to all the customers and partners.
+ADW is supported and enhanced through regular releases and utilizes content and content-centric process use cases.

-You may consider adopting ADW if you are facing use cases closed to a generic usage and needs.
-In this section you will learn how to run it locally and manage it from a development perspective.

-In this section you will learn how to create and manage ADW from a development perspective and below you can find the available tutorials on the most common and requested tasks.
+You may consider adopting ADW if you are implementing use cases closed to a generic usage and needs.
+In this section, you will learn how to run ADW locally and manage it from a development perspective.
+Below you can find the available tutorials on the most common and requested tasks.

 ## How to run ADW from the source code

-In this tutorial you are going to learn how to launch Alfresco Digital Workspace (alias ADW) on your development environment, starting from the source code, with the purpose to have a first experience with the development principles.
+In this tutorial, you are going to learn how to launch Alfresco Digital Workspace (ADW) on your development environment, start from the source code, and gain your first experience with ADW development principles.

-Check you have the required prerequisites, for more see <Link to pre reqs section>.
+Check you have the [required prerequisites](https://docs.alfresco.com/digital-workspace/latest/develop/developedapp).

 ## Cloning and launching the front-end application

 Once the environment is properly configured, the next step is to have available the source code of the project, locally into your development environment.
-If you are an Alfresco customer or partner, you can get a local copy of the project by raising a request into the Alfresco Support Portal.
+If you are an Alfresco customer or partner, you can get a local copy of the project by opening a request in the [Alfresco Support Portal](https://myalfresco.force.com/support/SiteLogin).

-Once done, enter the alfresco-digital-workspace folder and create a file named .env with the following content (put the ACS URL as value).
+Once done, enter the `alfresco-digital-workspace` folder and create a file named `.env` with the following content (put the ACS URL as value).

 ```text
 AUTH_TYPE="BASIC"